Advertisement

 Atlanta media

-The Atlanta Journal-Constitution, WSB-TV, and other Atlanta outlets have operated without scanner access since 2021.
-Breaking news in metro Atlanta now depends on official notifications, which arrive on police timelines rather than the public's.
+The Atlanta Journal-Constitution, WSB-TV, and other Atlanta outlets can still monitor APD dispatch in real time.
+But in Cobb and Gwinnett, breaking news now depends on official notifications, which arrive on police timelines rather than the public's — a preview of what citywide encryption would cost.

 Political event coverage